Addiction is a Family Disease – 10 Ways Substance Use Disorder Affects Families

 10. Increased health problems among family members

 It is well-documented how stress can contribute to health problems like obesity, insomnia, heart disease, elevated risk of cancer, and immune system problems.
-Dealing with a loved one who abuses substances creates chronic stress for everyone around them, which affects their health.
+Dealing with a loved one who abuses substances creates chronic stress—a prime example of the impact of addiction on family health.

 Substance abuse doesn’t only impact the person struggling with the disorder.
 Because addiction is a family disease, it impacts everyone the addict knows and loves.
 This is why Project Courage specializes in community-centered recovery and healing.
 Contact us today for more information about programs and intake options.